AEmilioDiStefano/ros2_ws_minimal/README.md

 ```

-Now add sourcing to your .bashrc file on the Pi:
+Enter these commands to add sourcing to your .bashrc file on the Pi:

 ```shell
 echo "source /opt/ros/jazzy/setup.bash" >> ~/.bashrc